This post is sponsored by Imperial Sugar. All opinions are my own as always.

 Roll cookie dough into a ball.

 Insert a soft chewy caramel into the center.
-Wrap cookie dough around caramel.
+Wrap cookie dough around the caramel.
 Return to refrigerator.

 Scoop out Imperial Powdered Sugar into a bowl for rolling.